top of page

 In-Flight Comforts

-• Travel foot rest: Game changer for long-haul flights.
+• Travel foot rest: A game changer for long-haul flights.
 It’s lightweight, easy to set up, and made a big difference for my comfort in economy seating.

-• Eye mask: Super soft and completely blocked out light so I could actually sleep on the plane.
+• Eye mask: Super soft and completely blocked out light, allowing me to sleep on the plane.

 What I Wish I Had Packed